 Flutter has quickly entered the app development world.
 Launched by Google in October 2018, Flutter now has a reported 500,000+ users a month.
 It’s good for quick app development, prototyping new features, A/B testing new features, or even building an all-out application.

 Flutter is a cross-platform development tool that lets a dev write one body of code and deploy on the web, iOS, and android.
-Desktop development has also recently been added.
+Desktop development has also recently been added, with a Flutter for Desktop Alpha release.

 Getting started is easy, especially with some extra tips and tricks.